lionaneesh/CasinoHeist-ijctf2020/README.md

-# SlotMachine-HackingChallenge
+# Casino Heist

-Welcome to a SlotMachine.
-You start with 20 USD and you need to somehow bug the machine to get you a shell.
+Welcome to a Casino Heist.
+Here is a SlotMachine (boiler), you start with 20 USD and you need to extract the secret code from the machine hosting the program.

 - pwn_server.py: working exploit
 - boiler.c: Challenge code